 Alternate Activities?
 [What can I do instead?]

-All activities will continue to be available in the Williamsport area during the project.
+All activities continue to be available in the Williamsport area during the project.
 Visitors can bike, walk, run, and fish along the towpath from the aqueduct downstream (east).

 Observe the aqueduct restoration from the Cushwa Basin area and continue to use the towpath and canal resources downstream (east) of the work site.